Terrace Chairs

 Number of Residents

-The Radiation Oncology Physics Residency Program is designed to enroll four residents concurrently at University Hospital in Madison, Wisconsin.
-Two residents are scheduled to graduate from the program every June.
+The Radiation Oncology Physics Residency Program is designed to enroll 5-6 residents concurrently at University Hospital in Madison, Wisconsin.
+2-3 residents are scheduled to enter the program every July.

 Equity, Diversity, and Inclusion